kunalkirtak/MCP-Portfolio/01-github-mcp-server/README.md

 This starts the server and opens the MCP Inspector UI, where you can call tools, read resources, and fetch prompts by hand.
 The Inspector is a development convenience only — it is **not required** to run or test the project; `client_demo.py` and `pytest` work independently of it.

+## Screenshots    - running locally the output screenshot
+All test passed

 ## 12. Example Workflows

 Once connected via an MCP client (or through the Inspector), you can ask an agent things like: